by Sarah Horton & Whitney Quesenbery

 Personas combine research data from many sources into a fictional but realistic character.
 They are a great way to make sure your team considers all the different people who are served by innovative, accessible, universal design. set of personas can represent the entire world of people with disabilities, but we hope to bring some of the statistics and demographic data to life in the stories of these personas.

 The personas are introduced in Chapter 2-People First, and used throughout the book to add stories to the examples and guidelines.
+All of the images are available on the Rosenfeld Media Flickr page under a Creative Commons Attribution License."

 Summary of the personas